srosati/node-rest-api/Readme.md

 POST /auth/login => login with username and password

-Should be easily modifiable to add database connection / change authentication method as it is separated in mostly independent modules
+Should be easily modifiable to change database or authentication method as it is separated in mostly independent modules

 .http files are for example usage (see vscode Rest client extension for how this works) .env file provided on repo to provide example of enviroment variables

-Note: Database objects are not yet persisted as they are stored in memory.

 **Future extensions:**

-- Mongoose or similar system to persist objects
 - Better validation
+- Logging